juliangruendner/dse-example/README.md

 bash execute-crtdl.sh -f queries/example-crtdl.json
 ```
 5. See your extraction being passed to the output folder output/<your-job-id>
-6. Start up the parquet converter `docker compose -p dse-example up -d` in the `parquet-converter` folder
+6. Start up the export converter `docker compose -p dse-example up -d` in the `export-converter` folder
-7. Ssh into the container `docker exec -it dse-example-parquet-converter-1 bash`
+7. Ssh into the container `docker exec -it dse-example-export-converter-1 bash`
-8. In the `test-parquet-conversion.py` change the `torch_extraction_id` in line `69` to your extraction id.
+8. In the `test-export-conversion.py` change the `torch_extraction_id` in line `69` to your extraction id.
-9. Execute the conversion to parquet from torch `cd /src` and `python3 test-parquet-conversion.py`
+9. Execute the conversion to export from torch `cd /src` and `python3 test-parquet-conversion.py` and `python3 test-csv-conversion.py`